-MTH 178: General Trigonometry
+MTH 178 General Trigonometry

-Level I Prerequisites: COMPASS College Algebra=46 or MTH 169 with min. grade of "C" 45 lecture, O lab, O clinical, O other, 45 total contact hours Fulfills Core Elements: 4 5 7 8 9
+Level I Prerequisites: COMPASS College Algebra = 46 or MTH 169 with minimum grade of "C" may take concurrently

 This course provides a rigorous background in trigonometry necessary for students intending to study calculus.
 Topics include: trigonometric functions, inverse trigonometric functions, trigonometric graphs and manipulations, identities, solutions of trigonometric equations, measurement of triangles and arc.
 This course transfers to many four-year institutions.
 A graphing calculator is required for this course.
 Consult the time schedule for current brand and model.
-It is recommended that MTH 176 be taken before or concurrently with this course.)
+It is recommended that MTH 176 be taken before or concurrently with this course.

-MTH 180: Precalculus with Trigonometry 5 Credits

-Level I Prerequisites: MTH 169 with min. grade of "C" or COM-PASS College Algebra = 46 75 lecture, 0 lab, 0 clinical, 0 other, 75 total contact hours Fulfills Core Elements: 4 5 6 7 8 9
+MTH 180 Precalculus with Trigonometry 5 credits Level I Prerequisites: MTH 169 with minimum grade of "C" or COM-PASS College Algebra = 46 75 lecture, 0 lab, 0 clinical, 0 other, 75 total contact hours